BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 ### Coding and style guidelines

-In addition to the general recommendations above, we strive for a uniform Verilog coding style that emphasizes readibility, reduces systematic errors and promotes code re-use.
+In addition to the general recommendations above, we strive for a uniform Verilog coding style that emphasizes readability, reduces systematic errors and promotes code re-use.
 The [RTL Guidelines](rtl_guidelines.md) document, which is itself open to improvements and suggestions, attempts to formalize this process in the form of coding and style guidelines that apply to some of the most common facets of RTL coding.